 Note: This guide is intended to give general information only and not intended to be used as the basis upon which advice is given nor should it be relied upon as giving advice specific to a case or individual.

 Lawtons do not accept liability for anyone using this guide.
 Should you require specific advice in connection with a real case or situation, please contact us so we can provide specific legal advice and assistance.

 About the author

-Nick Titchener, director and solicitor advocate of Lawtons, is a dedicated criminal solicitor with considerable experience in the most serious legal cases including sexual offences, violence and assault.
-Nick’s measured and methodical approach means he thrives on even the most complex case.
+Nick Titchener, of London-based solicitors Lawtons, has years of experience in numerous serious legal cases including sexual offences, violence and assault.
+Thanks to his measured and methodical approach, Nick is able to thrive on even complex cases.